Jan125/pb.chordian/readme.md

 - Mirror: Reverse plus Single.
 - Segment: Alternating pattern: In each octave, first note will trigger the last note in said octave, middle note is unaffected.

-It can also be played with:
+It can also be played with the numpad.\

-    Esc F1 F2 F3 F4 F5 F6 F7 F8 F9 F10 F11 F12
+From lowest harp note to highest harp note:

-Please note that F10 will by default be intercepted by Windows, and not play.
+        1 2 3 4 5 6 7 8 9 / * -

 These buttons currently cannot be reassigned.